schellingerhout/schellingerhout.github.io/_posts/2017-09-06-design-patterns-creational-delphi.md

 ## Builder

 The builder pattern is similar except that the consumer only sees the highest level of abstraction.
-Intermediate products are identified in parameters via some kind of index or other key identifier.
+Intermediate products are identified in parameters via an index or other key identifier.

 {% highlight pascal %}